Data First: Cross-Justice System - England and Wales

 View MoJ Data First datasets

-ADR UK is inviting applications for funding to conduct policy-relevant research using ADR England flagship datasets.
-Research fellows will address priority research questions, generate insights and demonstrate the value of ADR England data.
-Find out more about this funding opportunity on the UKRI funding finder.
+ADR UK funds policy-relevant research using ADR England flagship datasets.
+Research fellows address priority research questions, generate insights and demonstrate the value of ADR England data.
+These datasets are held securely within the Office for National Statistics (ONS) Secure Research Service or other trusted research environments.